WeihangLiu2024/weihangliu2024.github.io/_pages/about.md

 applications on edge platforms such as NVIDIA Jetson, FPGAs, and ASICs.

 # 🔥 News
+- *2025.08*: One paper conditionally accepted by Siggraph Aisa 2025.
 - *2025.07*: One paper submitted to KBS.
 - *2025.06*: One paper submitted to TCSVT.
 - *2025.06*: One paper submitted to TSP.